-WGS 84 consists of a standard coordinate frame for the Earth, a datum or reference ellipsoid for altitude data, and a gravitational model as a basis for geodetic measurements.
+The system has three components: a standard coordinate frame for the Earth, a reference ellipsoid (basically a mathematical approximation of Earth’s shape), and a gravitational model for geodetic measurements.

 The Coordinate System

-The coordinate system used by WGS 84 is a three-dimensional Cartesian coordinate system.
-It consists of three perpendicular axes: X, Y, and Z. The origin is the Earth’s center of mass.
-The Z-axis points towards the North Pole.
-The X-axis points towards the Prime Meridian, specifically the intersection of the Prime Meridian with the Equator.
-The Y-axis points 90 degrees east of the X-axis, lying in the equatorial plane.
+WGS 84 uses a three-dimensional Cartesian coordinate system.
+Three axes — X, Y, and Z — all perpendicular to each other.
+The origin sits at Earth’s center of mass.
+The Z-axis points toward the North Pole.
+The X-axis points at where the Prime Meridian meets the Equator.
+And the Y-axis goes 90 degrees east of X, lying in the equatorial plane.

 The Geoid